 The story of our exclusive recipe olive oil panettone

-Panettone is the symbol of Italian Christmas and during the festive season you would be hard pressed to walk the streets of Milan, it's origin city, without seeing them tucked under peoples arms.
+Panettone is the symbol of Italian Christmas and during the festive season you would be hard pressed to walk the streets of Milan, it's city of origin, without seeing them tucked under peoples arms.
 There is friendly (but heavy!) debate between friends for where to get the best panettone, and for whose has the most beautiful wrapping - for they are all always wrapped up ready to be gifted, perfect parcels for under the tree.

 So what makes panettone so special?